-- Receipts for payment of land tax (IBI) for the last five years.
+- Receipts for payment of land tax (IBI) for the last four years.

 - Application for calculation of Municipal Tax of Plusvalia at the local authority offices.
 Plusvalia is a local property tax normally payable by the vendor.

 - If the property is part of a community, statutes of the owners’ association.
-It should include both a statement of the payment of common costs and proportional payments of the present owner and a statement that the owners’ association has no debts to third parties.
+It should include both a statement of the payment of common costs and proportional payments of the present owner and a statement that the owners’ association has no debts to third parties or extraordinary expenses outstanding.

 - If relevant, an inventory of the furniture, equipment, fittings signed by the vendor.

-If any of these points have not been finalised at this stage, they should be detailed in the Option Contract as being required prior to final completion at the notary.
+If any of these points have not been finalised at this stage, they should be detailed in the Purchase Contract as being required prior to final completion at the Notary.

-In Spain, a sale is completed when the title deeds of purchase (Escritura) are signed in front of a notary.
+In Spain, a sale is completed when the title deeds of purchase (Escritura) are signed in front of a Notary.
 At this point, the buyer makes the final payment and takes possession.
 The Escritura details the name of the owner and gives a description of the property.
+It also details the price, taxes payable and all other formalities relating to the purchase of the property.
 The buyer may attend the signing or grant a power of attorney to a representative – usually their lawyer.

 Following the final completion the notary will fax a copy of the title deed to the local Land Register.
 Your lawyer will arrange: